— -- AUGUSTA, Ga. -- One round away from another green jacket, Jordan Spieth couldn't help but look back.

 "Understand this is the position I wanted to be in after 54 holes," he said, "and not think about the finish to today's round."

-A bogey and a double-bogey gave Spieth a 1-over 73, one shot ahead of Masters rookie Smylie Kaufman.
+A bogey and a double-bogey gave Spieth a 1-over 73, which put him one shot ahead of Masters rookie Smylie Kaufman.
 It also gave plenty of hope to a cast of challengers that includes 58-year-old Bernhard Langer and Japan's Hideki Matsuyama, who were two shots behind.

-Looming three shots behind -- that's nothing at Augusta National -- were world No. 1 Jason Day and Dustin Johnson.
-Eleven players were within five shots of the lead, and that includes McIlroy, who didn't make a birdie in his round of 77.
+Looming three shots back -- that's nothing at Augusta National -- were world No. 1 Jason Day and Dustin Johnson.
+Eleven players were within five shots of the lead, and that included McIlroy, who didn't make a birdie in his round of 77.

 "To be honest with you, I would be feeling a lot worse about myself if I hadn't have just seen what Jordan did the last two holes," McIlroy said.
 "I sort of take a bit of heart from that, that I'm still in this golf tournament."